GokayGulsoy/Rust-Language/README.md

 `control_flow` covers the basics of control structures(if,else if,else) and repetition structures (loop,while,for)

+`ownership~` covers the basics of Rust's one of the unique memory safety techniques,such as moving ownership

+`references` covers the basics of not taking the ownership with reference types and borrowing

+`slice_types` covers the basics of slice types, how to get certain parts of strings and arrays

 Following are some of the useful links for learning Rust programming language

 Follow this link for the installation of Rust for your OS: [Install Rust](https://www.rust-lang.org/learn/get-started).